AdamElsbury/patternlibrary/DOCUMENTATION.md

 None of the users were observed but were contacted throughout the test via text messenger.
 The test was to be stopped and noted if anyone got lost in the navigation.
 All three participants completed the tasks and were openly questioned about their subjective opinions afterwards to gain some external insight into the pros and cons of each documentation design.
 Here was the most important feedback

 ..* All three users preferred the Carbon design layout because of the way they lay out the component examples.
-The users felt material components were confusing to read due to the exessive usage of large image elements.
+The users felt material components were confusing to read due to the excessive usage of large image elements.
 ..* Two users liked the material layout better aesthetically but provided no tangible benefit for why they preferred the design
 ..* All three users preferred the way Carbon laid out its documentation ..* One user found the material side navigation confusing and took over a minute to locate the button component